Mohammad Aslam Khan (Pakistan Peoples Party politician)

-Sardar Muhammad Aslam Advocate (June 1937 – 12 December 1997) was member of the upper house of parliament of Pakistan (the Senate).
+Senator Sardar Muhammad Aslam Advocate (June 1937 – 12 December 1997) was member of the upper house of parliament of Pakistan (the Senate).
 He was twice elected as senator on the Pakistan Peoples Party ticket.
 He was also member of Pakistan Peoples Party central executive committee and President Pakistan Peoples Party Hazara division from 1967 to 1977.
 He was also a three-time president of the District Bar Association Abbottabad.

 Background

 Sardar Aslam was born in Nawanshehr, District Abbottabad.
 He was son of Captain Sardar Zain Muhammad Khan, elder of the Karlal tribe of Abbottabad and one of earliest parliamentarians of North-West Frontier Province (NWFP) from Hazara.
 The elder Sardar was elected as Member Legislative Assembly of NWFP in 1946 elections on the ticket of All India Muslim League from Abbottabad and, after the creation of Pakistan, also served as parliamentary secretary for education till 1952.

 Sardar Muhammad Aslam was a law graduate from Peshawar University and initially joined the North-West Frontier Province police department as prosecutor, but in 1966 he resigned from service and started law practice in District Bar Abbottabad.